Lyme Science Blog

 Like

-Visited 471 Times, 1 Visit today
+Visited 530 Times, 5 Visits today

 The C6 peptide Borrelia miyamotoi test may help identify this tick-borne infection.
 Koetsveld and colleagues examined C6 reactivity in sera from both mice infected with Borrelia miyamotoi and from 46 patients with PCR-positive Borrelia miyamotoi disease (BMD).
 Their results support the use of the C6 peptide test used for Lyme disease as an indication of Borrelia miyamotoi infection.

-High sensitivity of C6 test for B. miyamotoi
+High Sensitivity of C6 Test for B. miyamotoi

-Interestingly, another recent study “showed that in a set of 43 sera from 24 patients with [Borrelia miyamotoi disease] from the United States the C6 ELISA was also positive in the vast majority (>90%) of convalescent phase serum samples.”²
+Interestingly, another recent study “showed that in a set of 43 sera from 24 patients with [Borrelia miyamotoi disease] from the United States the C6 ELISA was also positive in the vast majority (>90%) of convalescent phase serum samples.”

 Koetsveld warns, however, that since “BMD [Borrelia miyamotoi disease] and Lyme borreliosis are found in the same geographical locations, caution should be used when relying solely on C6-reactivity testing.”

-When to pursue further Borrelia miyamotoi testing
+When to Pursue Further Borrelia miyamotoi Testing

-They recommend further testing if the Western blot is negative.
+Koetsveld and colleagues recommend further testing if the Western blot is negative.

 “We propose that a positive C6 EIA with negative immunoblot, especially in patients with fever several weeks after a tick bite, warrants further testing for B. miyamotoi.

 Testing for the glycerophosphodiester phosphodiesterase (GlpQ) gene may be helpful as a Borrelia miyamotoi test option for detecting infection.
+GlpQ is specific to B. miyamotoi and does not cross-react with B. burgdorferi, making it a confirmatory test when B. miyamotoi is suspected.

 “Our results demonstrate that cross-reactive antibodies against the C6 peptide regularly occur in patients with [Borrelia miyamotoi disease],” writes Koetsveld.